pyladies/pyladies-kit/README.rst

 Instructions
 -------------

-TODO: Each ingredient from above will soon have its own list of detailed instructions.
+TODO: Each ingredient from above will needs its own detailed instructions page.

 Copy our model (fork & contribute).
 Or fork and make it completely different.
 We'll support, guide, and help you no matter how you brand your group, or what language or audience you focus on.